oybcst/project-template-r/README.md

 cd reponame
 ```

-Then, I modify things in Binder, `Save Notebook`, `Download`, and I download to `reponame`.
+Then, I modify things while in Binder, `Save Notebook`, `Download`, and I download to `reponame`.
 Then, from my Mac terminal, I do
 ```
 git status
 ```
-Check: index.ipynb is probably the only thing that changed.
-And if it should have changed but didn't, you might want to `Save` and `Download` again.
+Check the status.
+The index.ipynb is probably the only thing that changed.
+And if it **should** have changed but **didn't**, you might want to `Save` and `Download` again.
 Then:
 ```
 - git add .
 - git status